-These traditional Yorkshire pudding recipes are not for dessert, but since so many visitors have requested them, and because they taste as good as a dessert when served with roast beef and gravy, I've included them.
+These old fashioned Yorkshire pudding recipes are not for dessert, but since so many visitors have requested them, and because they taste almost as good as a dessert when served with roast beef and gravy, I've included them.

 Make light, deliciously crisp puddings that you'll be proud to serve at your dining-room table.
 It's THE traditional side dish for a roast beef dinner.

 1 cup sifted flour, 1 teaspoon salt, 2 eggs, 1 cup skim milk, 1/4 cup beef drippings.
 Sift together flour and salt; beat eggs until thick, add flour and 1/3 cup milk, beat till flour is moistened; add remaining milk, beat till mixture is free from lumps.

 Pour beef drippings in 2 quart casserole, do not stir.
 Pour batter into casserole and bake in hot oven (450°F) 30 minutes or until puffed and well browned.